parkouss/rcontrol/doc/tutorial.rst

 Synchronizing commands
 ----------------------

 Here is an example of how to synchronize tasks.
-Tt run two commands in parallel, then wait for them to finish an run a last command after that:
+To run two commands in parallel, then wait for them to finish an run a last command after that:

 .. code-block:: python